Obituary of William James Prouty

 ● Eph.
 6: verses 10 - 18 (The Armor of God)

 ● Gal.
 2:20

 ● 1st Thess.
 5: verses 15 - 22

 ● 2nd Tim.
-3: verses 10 - 17To plant a tree in memory of William Prouty, please visit Tribute Store
+3: verses 10 - 17To send flowers to the family or plant a tree in memory of William Prouty, please visit Tribute Store

 Sunnyvale Chapel and Crematory

 399 South San Antonio Road